salsabilmislat/reading-notes/code401/Read417.md

 ## What is Web Scrape

-**Web scraping is a term used to describe the use of a program or algorithm to extract and process large amounts of data from the web.which can save a huge amount of time and effort.
+**Web scraping is a term used to describe the use of a program or algorithm to extract and process large amounts of data from the web. which can save a huge amount of time and effort.
 Whether you are a data scientist, engineer, or anybody who analyzes large amounts of datasets, the ability to scrape data from the web is a useful skill to have.**

 ### Python Code